 Bart

 The descent from the Télégraphe was nice.
 This year there were few mountains where we could cycle downhill and easily reach 65 km/h.
-After the descent we reached a busy road.
-It went uphill so we couldn't go fast.
+After the descent we reached a busy road, it went uphill so that we couldn't go fast.
 In the next town we bought some food.
-After the town followed two more climbs.
-It stayed hilly.
-The plan of today was to get over the Galibier and then find the nearest campsite.
+After the town followed two more climbs, it stayed hilly.
+The plan for today was to get over the Galibier and then find the nearest campsite.
 However, climbing the Galibier didn't take as long as we anticipated and it was still early.
-We only had one choice for tomorrow's campsite, otherwise we needed to cycle either very little or extremely far.
+We only had one choice for tomorrow's campsite.
+Otherwise we needed to cycle very little or extremely far.
 That meant we had to decide to cycle a bit further today or do that tomorrow.
 We decided to stop early today, it had been a tough day with 50 km of climbing.
 Just before we reached the village an oncoming car nearly drove us off the road.

 We quickly found the campsite, which had a funny owner.
-He told us there would be a mobile bakery in the morning, that supposedly sold very good chocolate buns.
-In this part of France they sold more chocolate buns, while in the Pyrenees it were raisin buns.
-We didn't have much cash left, just enough to pay the campsite and two beers.
+He told us there would be a mobile bakery in the morning, that supposedly sold delicious chocolate buns.
+In this part of France they sold more chocolate buns, while in the Pyrenees they were raisin buns.
+We didn't have much cash left, just enough to pay for the campsite and two beers.
 There was only half a spot left on the campsite, all the way in the back.
-Around 20:00 we had everything set up, which was not super early but sooner than usual.
+Around 20:00, we had everything set up, which was not super early but sooner than usual.
 As the beer was still cold we drank that before showering.
-The campsite was right next to a river, which meant there were a lot of mosquitoes.
-The battery of my phone was almost empty, fortunately I could call for 10 minutes, then I heard some beeps and it switched off.
+The campsite was right next to a river, which meant there were many mosquitoes.
+The battery of my phone was almost empty.
+Fortunately, I could call for 10 minutes; then I heard some beeps and it switched off.